 McLaughlin College Council maintains a high profile in College activities.
 Our Sport and Recreation Program encourages active participation in all levels of intramural sports activity on the York Campus.
 Social activities include talent nights, multi-cultural conventions, winter and year-end formal dinner dances, overnight trips, and many more special events.
 McLaughlin's ever-popular Kid's Day, where children from local elementary schools come to York University and participate in a variety of activities, is a very rewarding, community-minded tradition.

 In the York community of more than 50,000 students, faculty, and staff, McLaughlin College can help you to find your niche and provide a focus for your academic career.
 There is always an opportunity to get involved and make a difference.
 Drop by your Student Council Office (143 MC) and let us hear your concerns, suggestions, and yes, even criticisms.
 Remember, this is your college.
 Let us know what kind of programming YOU would like to see from your elected Student Government at McLaughlin College.
 There is so much we can accomplish - but we need your help!

 If you would like to become more involved, perhaps running for a position on McLaughlin College Council is an appropriate outlet for your energy.
 Nominations for Director positions and two first year positions on McLaughlin College Council will be announced in late September.
 There are also many other McLaughlin affiliated clubs and organizations that are looking for helpful spirited members.
-All information on contacting student run organizations is listed later in the student handbook that all our students will receive.
-Please feel free to email, drop by, or call any of the groups to find out more information.
+All information on contacting student run organizations is listed in the student handbook that all our students will receive later.
+Please feel free to email, drop by, or call any of the student groups to find out more information.